-176. It is a truism -but a truism worth repeating - that quality of management is fundamental and can make up for design flaws to some extent.
-The situation found by this CPE appears to have improved compared to the past.
-Evaluations of older IFAD projects in Ghana identified serious management problems in the case of UWADEP, resulting inter alia in ineffective irrigation infrastructure for large majority of schemes.
+UWADEP, resulting inter alia in ineffective irrigation infrastructure for large majority of schemes.
 The UWADEP evaluation noted weaknesses in the design but reckoned that the same could have been dealt with by a stronger coordination team.
 While both UWADEP and LACOSREP-II faced delays due to under-qualified contractors, LACOSREP- II avoided wasting of funds thanks to a more proactive management team.
 The current CPE finds the level of commitment of project units to be high.
 Problems with output quality (infrastructure) have been noted (e.g. in NORPREP), although less worrying than in past projects.
 Differences exist, though, in the responsiveness to implementation stumbling blocks and in the level of initiatives taken to bring project lessons learned to a broader audience, to the policy level and to expand partnerships.
 According to these principles, of all the cases reviewed, the most convincing management performance is that of REP-II (see "Effectiveness", "Impact on Institutions", "Policy Dialogue").

 177. For all projects (with partial exceptions for REP II) management performance was problematic in terms of monitoring and evaluation systems, particularly for the evaluation portion.
 This explains why so little information is available on project results and impacts on households and communities.
-Unfortunately this was also the case for projects having a research component or cooperating with research organisations.
+Unfortunately this was also the case for projects having a research component or cooperating with research organizations.
 This is a shortcoming in the programme as it restricts the opportunities to assess and demonstrate to other potential partners the progress made and the validity of many ingenuous initiatives taken.
 Finally, across the board there is still limited availability of practical skills and experience in working with private sector actors.
 In spite of the efforts made, project management is still mainly geared for supply-driven interventions.
 Again, it is not realistic to expect changes to take place overnight and changes need to be facilitated by IFAD and other partners to a larger extent than has been the case so far.
 Across the portfolio, the performance of the Government is rated moderately satisfactory (4), with one project rated satisfactory (REP II), two moderately satisfactory (RFSP, RTIMP) and one moderately unsatisfactory (NORPREP).
 This is higher than the average of previous evaluations (3.3).

-C. Cooperating Institutions
+C. Other partners